 August 5, 1980 – Mid-South Coliseum, Memphis, TN

 How the hell did The Blasters end up opening for Queen?
 They were playing a gig at Flipper’s Roller Disco in West Hollywood in May or June when the members of Queen not named Freddie Mercury showed up.
 Say what you will about Queen’s ostentatious arena rock, they had good enough sense to hear The Blasters and be blown away.
-So, the day after Flipper’s, someone from Camp Queen contacted the band and asked them to open their west coast dates.
+So, the day after Flipper’s, someone from Camp Queen contacted the band and asked them to open some west coast dates … and Memphis.
 That simple.
 Granted, the Queen audience demanded far more chest hair and rock opera than The Blasters were willing to give, but I bet they had a few converts.
 Can you imagine this bill happening today?
 It would be like Radiohead in 2013 asking Glossary to open a handful of shows in the southeast.
 Of course, Radiohead would have to clear this decision with 3 publicists, 2 booking agents, 5 managers, a “social media liaison,” and a financial backer from Chechnya.

 By August 1980, The Blasters arc was clearly and definitively pointed up.
 Having a Queen tour on the resume meant they were finally able to headline shows in LA and over the next 18 months, they’d ask Gene Taylor, Lee Allen, and Steve Berlin to join the band, they started touring, signed with Slash, and in November 1981, released their masterpiece, The Blasters.
 But, it was the debut album that set the table and I think to some degree it’s been lost in the historical shuffle.
 Whatever its flaws, American Music is a vibrant document of a crack 4-piece combo contributing to the lineage of its titular subject.
 Real rock drive.
 Played in a real gone way.